 I grew up running the streets of Chinatown.
 My parents had a mom and pop business right in the heart of Chinatown on Grant Ave.
-(Yep, Grant Ave…San Francisco…California…USA made quasi famous by the musical Flower Drum Song).
+(Yep, Grant Ave…San Francisco…California…USA made quasi-famous by the musical Flower Drum Song).
 There are a gazillion restaurants to eat at or to take-out but the trick is knowing where to go for the best of whatever you crave.
 The best egg tarts?
 Golden Gate Bakery.
 BBQ Pork Buns and dim sum?
 Yung Kee (sadly gone now).
 Best stuffed flat noodles?
 Sam Wo.
 Best fried chicken Wings?
 Gourmet Kitchen.
 Call me for the 411.

-A couple of weeks ago I was perusing the NYT cooking site and a recipe for stir fried tomatoes and eggs caught my eye.
+A couple of weeks ago I was perusing the NYT cooking site and a recipe for stir-fried tomatoes and eggs caught my eye.
 This immediately transported me back to my days in Chinatown.
 This is a quick, simple recipe that is perfect after a long day at work and slow commute home.

 As soon as you walk in the door make a pot of rice.
-This will be the rate limiting step of the entire meal.
-In fact you will have a couple of minutes to kick back and relax before starting on the eggs.
-Yes, its that easy.
+This will be the rate-limiting step of the entire meal.
+In fact, you will have a couple of minutes to kick back and relax before starting on the eggs.
+Yes, it’s that easy.

 The eggs are flavored with sesame oil and salt.
 I like to whisk the eggs lightly so that there are still streaks of egg white left.
 For fluffier (technical term) eggs, whisk them thoroughly.
 Scramble them quickly until barely set and remove them to a plate.
-Stir fry the tomatoes to desired doneness.
+Stir fry the tomatoes to the desired doneness.
 Add the eggs to the tomatoes and cook just long enough to stir the tomatoes and eggs together.
 A word of caution I am that person who orders scrambled eggs, very soft and runny.
-In fact the runnier the better.
-So cook the eggs to your taste.
-Scoop your steaming hot rice into a bowl or on a plate, top with the tomato-egg mixture and garnish with green onions.
+In fact, the runnier the better, so cook the eggs to your taste.
+Scoop the steaming hot rice into a bowl or on a plate, top with the tomato-egg mixture and garnish with green onions.
 Turn on the tube, plop yourself down on the couch and watch your favorite reruns while gobbling up your eggs and rice.
 You deserve it, there’s nothing better.

 If you need a protein, throw in bite-sized pieces of chicken, beef or shrimp while cooking the green onions and tomatoes.
 Don’t have green onions?
 Use thinly sliced shreds of yellow or red onions.